Credit Cards Student Credit Cards

 Keep in mind that it’s typically only your income and assets that are considered and not those of a family member, such as a parent.

 If you don’t have any income, it might make more sense to become an authorized user to help build your credit.
-Credit card account holders often have the option to add authorized users to their accounts.
-Authorized users typically get access to their own credit card and benefits.
+You could also consider a secured card or one with minimal credit requirements, like the Petal 2.

-Here are a few factors to consider when deciding between different credit cards for an 18-year-old:
+Here are a few factors to consider when deciding between different credit cards:

 • Credit score: Even if you have sufficient income, you might not have enough credit history to qualify for certain credit cards.
 Student credit cards and secured credit cards often have less strict qualifications.
 See our page about the best credit cards for students to learn more.